 Single Jeopardy! round = riskier wager, with more time to make up for any losses

 Then, there’s the Double Jeopardy! round.
 Often by this point, Holzhauer’s lead has expanded to the point that he can no longer be caught, meaning his total is more than double that of his nearest competitor so he cannot be beat in Final Jeopardy.
-At this point, Holzhauer’s wagers become much more conservative.
-When he finds a Daily Double in the Double Jeopardy round (again, he gets most of them), Holzhauer makes much smaller wagers in order to protect the progress he’s already made and ensure that he will win the game and keep his streak alive.
+In this situation, Holzhauer’s wagers become much more conservative.
+When he finds a Daily Double in the Double Jeopardy! round (again, he gets most of them), Holzhauer makes much smaller wagers in order to protect the progress he’s already made and ensure that he will win the game and keep his streak alive.
 Thus,

 Double Jeopardy! round = conservative wagers to protect assets